 Child, adolescent, and young adult patients of BCHC who have been exposed to four or more ACEs, or who have one to three ACEs plus significant symptoms, are referred for multidisciplinary treatment.
 Families receive care coordination services and may also receive a combination of psychotherapy, psychiatric care, and biofeedback based on their individualized care plan.

 We provide a variety of evidence-supported treatments and promising practices that share core principles of culturally competent, trauma-informed therapy that are appropriate for children and families from diverse cultural backgrounds.
 These include Child Parent Psychotherapy (CPP), Infant Parent Psychotherapy (IPP), Trauma Focused Cognitive Behavioral Therapy (TF-CBT), Dialectical Behavioral Therapy (DBT), and Cue-Centered Therapy.
-We do this in partnership with the Child Trauma Research Program at the University of California San Francisco, led by Dr. Alicia Lieberman, and the Early Life Stress and Pediatric Anxiety Program at Lucile Packard Children's Hospital, led by Dr. Victor Carrion.

 These services build awareness and control over body processes such as muscle tension, blood pressure, and heart rate to help patients recognize and better regulate their fight or flight response.
 Neurofeedback is a form of biofeedback in which individuals learn to regulate their neurological function, or brainwave activity.
 With both bio- and neurofeedback, our main objective is to raise the brain’s threshold to toxic stress by increasing resiliency, flexibility, and stability.

 Your support and voice can help change the trajectory of generations of children and families.